robbievanleeuwen/section-properties/docs/source/rst/geom_mesh.rst

 ..  autoclass:: sectionproperties.pre.pre.Material
     :noindex:

-Each :class:`~sectionproperties.pre.sections.Geometry` contains its own material definition, which is stored in the ``.material`` attribute.
+Each :class:`~sectionproperties.pre.geometry.Geometry` contains its own material definition, which is stored in the ``.material`` attribute.
 A geometry's material may be altered at any time by simply assigning a new :class:`~sectionproperties.pre.pre.Material` to the ``.material`` attribute.